InvirganceDocumentation/convirgance-docs/docs/file-formats.md

            this.out = new PrintWriter(target.getOutputStream(), false);
        }

-       // Keep in mind this example is lossy, any values with new lines would not be read properly.
+       // Note: this example is lossy, any values with new lines would not be read properly.
        @Override
        public void write(JSONObject record)
        {